-- 2. Positions in the following instruments shall be assigned to the trading book: - (a) instruments that meet the criteria for the inclusion in the correlation trading portfolio ('CTP'), as referred to in paragraphs 6 to 9; - (b) financial instruments that are managed on a trading desk established in accordance with Article 104b; - (c) financial instruments giving rise to a net short credit or equity position; - (d) instruments resulting from underwriting commitments; - (e) financial assets or liabilities measured at fair value; - (f) instruments resulting from market-making activities; - (g) collective investment undertakings, provided that they meet the conditions specified in paragraph 10 of this Article; - (h) listed equities; - (i) trading-related SFTs; - (j) options including bifurcated embedded derivatives from instruments in the non-trading book that relate to credit or equity risk.
+2. Positions in the following instruments shall be assigned to the trading book:

+(a) instruments that meet the criteria for the inclusion in the correlation trading portfolio ('CTP'), as referred to in paragraphs 7 to 9;

+(b) financial instruments that are managed on a trading desk established in accordance with Article 104b;

+(c) financial instruments giving rise to a net short credit or equity position in the non-trading book;

+(d) instruments resulting from underwriting commitments;

+(e) financial assets or liabilities which classification under the relevant accounting standards applicable to the institution has unambiguously a trading purpose ;

+(f) instruments resulting from market-making activities;

+(g) collective investment undertakings held with trading intent, provided that they meet at least one of the conditions specified in paragraph 10 of this Article;

+(h) listed equities;

+(i) trading-related SFTs;

+(j) options including bifurcated embedded derivatives from instruments in the non-trading book that relate to credit or equity risk.